AmrGanz/MachineConfigAnalyzer/README.md

 # Example, using `compare` option:

-Assuming I have generated a YAMl file using the following command:
+Assuming you have generated a YAMl file using the following command:
 ~~~
 # oc get mc <name> -o yaml > mc-file1.yaml
 # oc get mc <another name> -o yaml > mc-file2.yaml
 ~~~

-I can compare between their contents as follows:
+You can compare between their contents as follows:
 ~~~
 # ./mca.sh compare mc-file1.yaml mc-file2.yaml
 ~~~